originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 And now, it's time to create our albums!

 GitHub allows us to use up to 2gb in our repositories, but it's probably not enough for our photos.
-Besides, the speed at which images are loaded from a GitHub repo load is... pretty bad.
+Besides, the speed at which images are loaded from a GitHub repo load is... pretty bad (understandably so, at the end of the day its a site for hosting code, not images!).
 So, we will be uploading them somewhere else.

 You can, of course, upload these pictures wherever you want, as long as the .json format follows the format of the deaths-door.json example.